symfony/symfony-docs/cookbook/form/create_field_type_extension.rst

 Each field type is rendered by a template fragment.
-Those template fragments can be overridden in order to customize form rendering; for more information, see :ref:`cookbook-form-customization-form-themes`.
+Those template fragments can be overridden in order to customize form rendering; for more information, you can refer to the :ref:`cookbook-form-customization-form-themes` article.

-In our extension class, we have added a new variable (``image_url``), but we still need to take advantage of this new variable in our templates.
+In your extension class, you have added a new variable (``image_url``), but you still need to take advantage of this new variable in your templates.
-We need to override the ``file_widget`` block:
+You need to override the ``file_widget`` block:

 .. code-block:: html+jinja